 - Never-ending pursuit of process stability.

 - Implement incremental changes, one at a time, towards improving stability and production targets.

 - Educate personnel to ‘think’ before problem solving along with stability philosophy.

 - Avoid top down management solutions to process problems.

-- Encourage attitude that other groups within the organization are responsible to service the process plant towards obtaining production objectives.
+- Encourage attitude that other groups within the organisation are responsible to service the metallurgical process plant towards obtaining production objectives.